ttiny/jsdocgen/README.md

 ```
 -cache
 ```
 Optional.
 Use caching if possible.
 Used while debugging to avoid parsing sources if they were not changed.

-<a name="php-parser"></a>
 PHP specific options
 --------------------

 If no pattern is specified, the pattern for this parser defaults to `**.php:.*|**/.*` which is to include all files with php extension recursively and to exclude all files and folders starting with a dot.

 **Warning:**
 This parser uses PHP's built in reflection capabilities, so to parse the sources it actually includes them in a PHP script.
 This means it can only parse libraries.
 If you attempt to parse scripts that perform actions, these scripts will actually be executed and may do something unwanted.

 Before executing any scripts, the parser will define a constant named `JSDOCGEN_PHP_PARSER`, so if you need to tweak your sources for the parsing step, you can identify that the script is started by jsdocgen by checking if this constant is defined.

 ```
 -phpinit=setup_script
 ```
 Optional.
 Setup script for the project.
 Some libraries need some initialization like including their autoloader.
 This script will be performed before any other source file.

 ```
 -phpbin=path
 ```
 Optional.
 Path to the PHP binary to use.
 Defaults to "php" and it should be in the system path for the default to work.

 ```
 -phpautosee
 ```
 Optional.
 Attempts to detect and link symbol references like methods() and classes::etc() in the descriptions, as if they were enclosed in a `{@see}` tag.
 Use with caution as this feature is not fully implemented and could interfere with markdown and/or HTML tags.

 ```
 -phpextrafiles="file1[|file2|file3...]"
 ```
 Optional.
 Pipe delimited list of additional files to parse for their file-level doc comment.
 The files in this list are parsed **only for their file-level doc comment**.
 Other elements will not be included.
 These files may be scripts as they will not be included by the PHP parser as the rest of the sources, only read as plain text and their first comment extracted.

-<a name="authors"></a>
 Authors
 -------
 Borislav Peev (borislav.asdf at gmail dot com)